Abstracts of Selected Publications

 powerful vehicles for motivating students to take statistics seriously and also

-for empowering citizens with the statistical literacy needed to be able to speak
+for empowering citizens with the statistical literacy needed to be able to

-these topics in statistics education.
-A
+on these topics in statistics education.

-major grant on the author’s campus dealing with gender equity in the
+A major grant on the author’s campus dealing with gender equity in the

 context of STEM (science, technology, engineering, and mathematics) fields

-yielded a natural vehicle to implement many aspects of these themes in a
+yielded a natural vehicle to implement many aspects of these themes in a redesigned

-school teachers.
-After describing the
+teachers.
+After describing the grant,

-the results of a quantitative pretest-posttest survey as well as representative
+results of a quantitative pretest-posttest survey as well as representative

 narrative data such as artifacts (e.g., student reflection papers) and a peer